The very name of this island conjures up images of golden sandy beaches, palm trees, sapphire seas, sunshine and cocktails.

 A short ride later and we arrived at the Half Moon.
 A rather resplendent holstery, set in a good few acres of well-tended, manicured gardens, with its own private beach, the bay from which the hotel takes its name.

-First stop, the portico reception for a cool me down cocktail and a can or three of Red Strip.
+First stop, the portico reception for a cool me down cocktail and a can or three of Red Stripe.
 Chilled, laying back on the sofa with a cold beer and looking up at the…stars.
 The stars…this place had no roof.

 Porters whisked our luggage away, other staff sorted out the paperwork and room keys, all done quickly, quietly and efficiently, while the welcome was as warm as the night air.